Summer’s nearly here, and that means bugs are everywhere. Though we tend to think of many of them as pests, insects are essential to our ecosystems.

 Gather some smooth rocks outside to make ladybug rocks for this educational and fun sensory bin on the ladybug life cycle.
 Round rocks are perfect for the pretty spotted beetles… your kids could even make pet rocks out of them!

 Once you’re finished with them in the sensory bin, add the rock ladybugs to a potted plant or hide them in a local park for others to find.
 Also, check out these garden crafts!

 The humble paper plate can become just about anything with a dash of creativity and a bit of paint.
 Try a red and black color scheme to make a lovely ladybug in no time.

 Want to avoid the mess that comes with painting?
 Start with a red paper plate, and add black paper circles instead.

 Grab a toilet paper tube to use for this ladybug toilet paper roll craft.
 You’ll also need construction paper, googly eyes, and plastic wire.
 The wire is optional, though.
 You can easily substitute a brass fastener or simply glue the wings to the ladybug instead.
 The windowsill is the perfect place for this cute ladybug.

 13. Ladybug Magnets

 Jazz up your fridge, locker, or file cabinet with these stunning glass ladybug magnets.
 Made with glass gems, paint, googly eyes, and magnets, children will love making bugs in all sorts of different colors.

 Did you know ants can carry as much as 20 times their weight?
 These fascinating bugs are powerhouses!
 Stir your kids’ interest in learning about them with these playful ant crafts.

 Here’s a simple and adorable ant craft for the classroom or at home.
-Paint some recycled bottlecaps black, add feet, antennae, and eyes, and place it on the super simple leaf template.
-Your ant is ready for display!
+Paint some recycled bottlecaps black, add feet, antennae, and eyes, and place them on the super simple leaf template below.
+Now your ant is ready for display!